From CPABC’s PER Team

 Q: What is required of a CPA mentor?

 A: A mentor is required to meet with their mentee(s) on a semi-annual basis.
 The objective of these meetings is to discuss the candidate’s competency development, both technical and enabling, and provide them with constructive feedback.
-All mentor meetings are documented in the student’s experience report.
+All mentor meetings are documented in the Practical Experience Reporting Tool (PERT).

 Q: Is there a limit on the number of mentees a CPA mentor can have?

-A: No, there is no limit.
+A: A mentor can take on no more than 50 mentees at one time.
+Naturally, this is a very high maximum and typically mentors take on 1 – 5 mentees at one time.
 It is at the CPA mentor’s discretion to determine how many candidates he/she can mentor successfully.

 Q: How does a candidate find a CPA mentor?

 A: CPA candidates taking the PPR will be matched with a CPA mentor by their employer.
 CPA candidates taking the EVR will seek out their own CPA mentor; these candidates are guided to seek out mentors who may be colleagues at their current or past workplace, current or past instructors/faculty, or contacts met through workshops/seminars, community organizations, or their local CPABC chapter.
 In the event that a candidate in the EVR is unable to find a mentor, they can ask CPABC for help in matching them with a CPA mentor through our Mentor Match Portal.
-The Mentor Match Portal is an interactive tool designed to help candidates in the EVR find approved mentors.
+The Mentor Match Portal is a tool designed to help EVR candidates connect with approved mentors open to taking on mentees.

 Q: What is the difference between certification and licensing?